Snowflake-Applied-Field-Engineering/cortexchecker/DEPLOYMENT_GUIDE.md

 Hi Team,

-We're excited to announce the release of the Cortex Unified Tool v3.0.0!
+We're excited to announce the release of the Cortex Tool v3.0.0!

 What's New:
 - Combines role permission checking and agent permission generation